FlagMyLease

 1. Document move-in condition.
 The landlord must provide a written condition statement.
 Use this as your baseline and supplement it with your own dated photos.

-1. Track the deposit return.
+1. The deposit return timeline.
 30 days (or 21 with a forwarding address).
-The double-damages penalty for wrongful withholding gives you leverage.
+The double-damages penalty for wrongful withholding may provide leverage.

 1. Use the repair remedy.
 If the landlord fails to maintain habitability after notice, Maine provides rent escrow and repair-and-deduct options.